twome/mane/docs/tasks.md

+- FEAT: implement server endpoints for extension (add new patch, open asset in native, specify the active matcher)

 - BUG: changing cache.patches at all fucks up because getAllPatches doesn't check for diffs before using caches

 - FEAT: proper icon